meeprdib/Antiderivative-Outline/Custom Content/Antiderivative Tinkers.md

 ## Caverns and Chasms

-- Necronium -
+- Necronium - Modifier that adds Slowness Infliction and Weakness Aura
-- Spinel -

 ## Botania